elavoie/pull-stream-specification/README.md

 # Terminology

 Different pull-stream documents may use different terms to describe the same things.
-We provide here a table of all terms used in this specification and to which other terms they correspond in other documents.
+We provide here a table of all terms used in this specification and other synonyms that are used in other documents.
 The terms and their relationships are illustrated in the following figure:

 ![Image](./pull-stream.png)